taocpp/PEGTL/doc/Migration-Guide.md

 # Migration Guide

+## Version 2.4.0

+The common prefix for all macros was changed from `TAOCPP_PEGTL_` to `TAO_PEGTL_`.

+Compatibility macros can still be used, the library should be fully compatible when used with older macros.
+Note, however, that the old macros will be removed in a future version 3.0.
+Consider updating your macro prefixes now.

 ## From 1.y to 2.z

 Some of the [changes](Changelog.md#200) for version 2.0.0 require modifications to any source using the PEGTL.